List of state highways in Louisiana (3150–3199): Louisiana Highway 3196

 Louisiana Highway 3196 (LA 3196) runs 11.40 mi from Ridgecrest to Spokane.
-It is an unpaved route with no major junctions apart from its endpoints at US 425/84 and LA 569.
+It is a partially unpaved route with no major junctions apart from its endpoints at US 425/84 and LA 569.

 Louisiana Highway 3197

 Louisiana Highway 3197 (LA 3197) runs 0.49 mi in a southwest to northeast direction along Bayou Black Drive between two points on LA 182 in Houma, Terrebonne Parish.
 It is a discontinuous remnant of the original alignment of US 90 through the area.

 From the southwest, LA 3197 begins at a junction with LA 182 and LA 315 at the intersection of Bayou Black Drive and Barrow Street.
 It proceeds northeast on Bayou Black Drive alongside the Houma Golf Course.
 At the intersection of Bayou Black Drive with Country Club Drive and Mulberry Road, LA 3197 turns northwest and shortly reaches a dead end at the former location of the Houma Canal bridge.
 The route resumes on the north side of the canal and proceeds northwest a short distance to its terminus at LA 182 (Barrow Street) opposite the concurrent LA 311 and LA 312.

 LA 3197 is an undivided two-lane highway for its entire length.